 In this section

-Our almost endless summer days aren’t the only good time to head outdoors here.
+Our almost endless summer days aren’t the only good time to head outdoors.
 This part of Scotland is colder, drier, fresher and allows for ample opportunity to be active all year round.
-And afterwards, head indoors for the warming pleasures of a wee dram taken by a roaring fire or one of Brewdog’s craft beers in a buzzy city pub.
+After a day exploring the outdoors, head inside for the warming pleasures of a wee dram taken by a roaring fire.